 The key here is to strike a balance between competition and interest.
 Seek something that is low competition but also has a considerably wide audience base.
 You may also deviate from a popular niche to something closely related.
 That way you may be able able to generate the same interest in people and also avoid competition as not many affiliate marketers have created content on it.
 For example, if smartphones are a high-interest, high-competition niche, you can think out of the box and look for something close – say smart home devices, or Bluetooth gadgets which would be relatively low competition yet popular.

 The purpose of affiliate marketing is to generate revenue from the content that you create and share.
-There are thousands of affiliate programs and not all of them are equally profitable.
+There are thousands of affiliate programs and not all of them are equally profitable if you’re looking to monetize your blog or other content channels.
 So it is important that you choose a niche that has reputed and profitable affiliate programs.
 Another important thing to note is the affiliate platform’s conversion rates.
 A platform with high commissions but low conversions can still be less profitable than one that offers lower commissions but guarantees more conversions.

 A good example here is Amazon.
 Amazon reduced the commissions significantly for its affiliate program members in April 2021, but owing to the high conversion rates of the program, affiliate marketers still find it worthwhile.
 Being a massive marketplace, visitors may not necessarily buy the product they clicked on your affiliate site but may end up buying something else which earns you a commission too.
 So ensuring that your affiliate marketing niche has marketplaces and products that can drive traffic and profits is essential.